alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ![Chaotica to FLAM3HOUDINI 02](https://github.com/alexnardini/FLAM3/blob/main/img/ChaoticaToFLAM3HOUDINI_02.jpg)

-You'll find other scenarios where your iterations number will quickly need to rise up, especially when relying heavily on containers and such, so pick your battles.
+You'll find other scenarios where your iterations number will quickly need to rise up, especially when relying heavily on containers and such.

-However from all my tests, betweem 16 and 96 will get you covered on almost all your needs.
-And dnt forget you can create some beautiful fractal flames with just 6 iterations, I have plenty of them on my webiste and instagram!
+However from all my tests, betweem 16 and 96 iterations will get you covered on almost all your needs.
+And dnt forget you can create some beautiful fractal flames with just 6 iterations, I have plenty of them on my webiste and instagram.

-Houdini as a tool maker went beyound my expectations on this personal project.
-I was able to do everything I wanted, and on top of that I produced hundreds of flame's images I love.

-I could add a lot more nice functionalities but this project consumed me for a very long time.
+I could add a lot more functionalities but this project consumed me for a very long time.
-Every aspect of this algorithm is a challenge on its own that its been quite a crazy ride to pack everyhting in it.
-I was able to squeeze in 105 variations that are automatically used both in PRE and POST mode, XAOS, load and save in flame file format and a lots of other features through python to make the tool smarter and useful.
+Every aspect of this algorithm is a challenge on its own It has been quite a crazy ride to pack everyhting in it.

-It is time for me to put an end to this project but I really, really loved the long journey on this topic, and I will for ever love fractal flames as a whole, they are awesome!
+It is time for me to put this project to rest but I really, really loved the long journey on this topic and I will now for ever love fractal flames as a whole, they are awesome!

 ## Example flame files.

 Some of the example flame files I'm using as a proof of correctness and shipped with this implementation are created/authored by some incredible fractal artists using a variety of open source / free apps like Apophysis and Fractorium among the most popular.

 Please be sure to check out their gallery: